 To the same pan, melt three tablespoons of the butter and add the sliced mushrooms.
 Cook until the liquid is mostly evaporated and the mushrooms are lightly browned.

-Add the apples to the skillet and cook for a couple of minutes, until the apples are starting to soften.
+Add the apples to the skillet and cook for a few minutes, until the apples are starting to soften.

-Add the wine, bring to a boil and cook for a minute or two, so the alcohol cooks off.
+Add the wine, bring to a simmer and cook for a minute or two, so the alcohol cooks off.

 Add the cooked pork back to the pan, season with the onion flakes, one teaspoon of salt and 1/2 teaspoon of pepper.
 Cook for a few minutes, stirring often.